Ganoderic acid

 Ganoderic acids are a class of closely related triterpenoids (derivatives from lanosterol) found in Ganoderma mushrooms.
 For thousands of years, the fruiting bodies of Ganoderma fungi have been used in traditional medicines in East Asia.
 Consequently, there have been efforts to identify the chemical constituents that may be responsible for the putative pharmacological effects.
-The two most well described ganoderic acids out of the many that have been identified and characterized are ganoderic acids A and B. Some ganoderic acids have been found to possess biological activities including hepatoprotection, anti-tumor effects, and 5-alpha reductase inhibition.
+The two most well described ganoderic acids out of the many that have been identified and characterized are ganoderic acids A and B. Ganoderic acids have been examined for a number of biological activities including hepatoprotection, anti-tumor effects, and 5-alpha reductase inhibition.